-- (b) Provides for flashing combined line and busy lamps on incoming calls and for lighting them steadily when the line is busy. - (c) Provides for extinguishing the locked-in line lamps when the call is answered. - (d) Provides for preventing the locked-in line lamps from remaining lighted on an abandoned call, by means of a battery cutoff key. - (e) Provides for releasing locked-in line signals automatically after a time interval. - (f) Provides for individual and common audible signals on incom- - (g) Provides for starting the flashing circuit functioning on incoming calls. - (h) Prevents the line lamps and the line and busy lamps from lighting falsely on disconnections. - (i) Provides for lighting the busy lamps when the line is busy. - 3.2 ON CENTRAL OFFICE OR PBX LINES ONLY - (a) Provides a winking visual signal while the hold condition is on the line. - (b) Provides for holding the line by means of a locked-in relay. - (c) Provides for removing the hold condition on the line when the line is again picked up at any station or when the line is momentarily opened at the central office or PBX.
+- (a) Nonlocked-in or locked-in line lamps on incoming calls. - (b) Flashing combined line and busy lamps on incoming calls, and lighting them steadily when the line is busy. - (c) Extinguishing the locked-in line lamps when the call is answered. - (d) Preventing the locked-in line lamps from remaining lighted on an abandoned call by means of a battery cutoff key. - (e) Releasing locked-in line signals automatically after a time interval. - (f) Individual and common audible signals on incoming calls. - (g) Starting the flashing circuit functioning on incoming calls. - (h) Preventing the line lamps and the line and busy lamps from lighting falsely on disconnections. - (i) Lighting the busy lamps when the line is busy. - 3.2 ON CENTRAL OFFICE OR PBX LINES ONLY